 I decided to go into Pediatrics because I believe that caring for children, and specifically being a parent, is the most important job in the world…which I believe even more now having our son and daughter at home.
 Also, if it makes anyone feel any better, raising kids is still a day-to-day adventure for a Pediatrician and a Pediatric nurse.

 As a Pediatrician, I look forward to spending time forming relationships with my patients and their families.
 I hope to be someone that parents can trust when they have questions or when their child is sick.
-With a background in engineering, I love work to find solutions to problems that best fit each individual situation.
-I plan to use my fellowship training in Pediatric Sports Medicine to both treat and prevent sports injuries and to encourage healthy, age-appropriate activity for every one my patients.
-Each week I will also hold a specific pediatric sports medicine clinic in Mequon as a part of the Children’s Hospital of Wisconsin Pediatric Sports Medicine Group.
+With a background in engineering, I love work hard to find solutions to problems that best fit each individual situation.
+I plan to use my fellowship training in Pediatric Sports Medicine to both treat and prevent sports injuries and to encourage healthy, age-appropriate activity for my patients.
+Each Tuesday, I hold a Pediatric Sports Medicine Clinic in Mequon and take care of children with sports injuries, concussions, and broken bones as a part of the Children’s Hospital of Wisconsin Pediatric Sports Medicine Group.

 I feel very fortunate and humbled for the opportunity to dedicate myself to caring for the children of our community.